learn-co-curriculum/hs-leap-year-todo/README.md

 Yes, it's all pretty confusing, but not as confusing has having July in the middle of the winter, which is what would eventually happen.

-*This is originally from Chris Pine's learn to program book.
+*This is originally from Chris Pine's [Learn to Program](https://pine.fm/LearnToProgram/chap_05.html) book.